Launch Recite Me assistive technology

 Physical Security Measures – Victims and witnesses can have improved security for their property such as: extra locks fitted to doors and windows; a security light; letter box grill.

 Going to Court – If you're acting as a witness, Yorkshire Housing will explain to you what will happen.
-We will make sure you don’t have to share any waiting area with the perpetrators if you don’t feel comfortable with it
+We will make sure you don’t have to share any waiting area with the accused party if you don’t feel comfortable with it

 Injunctions – If the victim or witness is directly threatened or faces increased problems because of their help in the case, Yorkshire Housing will seek urgent Injunctions to prevent further incidents.
 These have been very successful in the past.